IgnacioPro/cube3d/README.md

 ## Program

-The program accepts two arguments, the first one is for the file with .cub extension thats hosts the following:
+The program accepts two arguments, the first one is for the file with .cub extension that hosts the following:
 - Screen Resolution
 - Paths for textures and sprites
 - RGB data for ceiling and floor